Who is Bayern Munich's new English target Omar Richards? | DW | 13.01.2021

 Born and raised in the London district of Lewisham, he's the latest south Londoner to catch the eye of a Bundesliga club with Dortmund's Jadon Sancho and Bayern's Jamal Musiala already playing their club football in Germany.

-While Richards isn't expected to join Bayern until the summer transfer window, he has been identified as the perfect player to put pressure on Alphonso Davies, who is seen as the heir to Alaba's throne at Bayern.
+While Richards isn't expected to join Bayern until the summer transfer window, he has been identified as the perfect player to put pressure on Alphonso Davies, the heir to Alaba's throne at Bayern.